SciDataContainer/SciDataContainer/docs/source/python/advanced.rst

 	>>> from scidatacontainer import register
 	>>> register("py", "txt")

 If you want to register another Python object, you need to provide a conversion class which can convert this object to and from a bytes string.
-This class should be inherited from the class ``FileBase``.
+This class should be inherited from the class ``AbstractFile``.
 The storage of NumPy arrays for example may be realized by the following code:

 .. code-block:: python
   :linenos:

   import io

   import numpy as np
-	from scidatacontainer import FileBase, register
+  from scidatacontainer import AbstractFile, register

-	class NpyFile(FileBase):
+  class NpyFile(AbstractFile):
+      """Data conversion class for NumPy arrays (ndarray)."""

       allow_pickle = False

       def encode(self):
+          """Convert NumPy array to bytes string."""

           with io.BytesIO() as fp:
               np.save(fp, self.data, allow_pickle=self.allow_pickle)
               fp.seek(0)
               data = fp.read()
           return data

       def decode(self, data):
+          """Decode NumPy array from bytes string."""

           with io.BytesIO() as fp:
               fp.write(data)
               fp.seek(0)
               self.data = np.load(fp, allow_pickle=self.allow_pickle)

   register("npy", NpyFile, np.ndarray)

 The third argument of the function ``register()`` sets this conversion class as default for NumPy array objects overriding any previous default class.
 This argument is optional.

 Hash values are usually derived from the bytes string of an encoded object.
-If you require a different behaviour, you may also override the method ``hash()`` of the class ``FileBase``.
+If you require a different behaviour, you may also override the method ``hash()`` of the class ``AbstractFile``.